enricguso/RecSysPapers/README.md

 - How to evaluate?
 High accuracy != user satisfaction.
 Existing datasets don't cover familiarity with items.
 In industrial settings: online evaluation with A/B testing.
 Dmitry combines liking, familiarity, listening intention and "give-me-more" into trusts, hits and fails.
 - How to deal with missing and negative feedback in evaluation?
 Using meta-data from the same user-artist, for example.
 - How to design UX that match the use case and increase experience?
 Different personalities prefer different organization principles.

+### Andres Ferraro et al.:
+#### Automatic playlist continuation using a hybrid recommender system combining features from text and audio
+Andres describes his RecSys18 systems.
+Treats playlists as tracks, and makes a tracks-playlists matrix.
+Collaborative filtering + metadata (with Essentia-genre + normalized playlist titles).
+Methods are Matrix Factorization model and Track proximity model, then combines them.

+### Using offline metrics and user behavior analysis to combine multiple systems for music recommendation
+fdsfd

+### Skip prediction using boosting trees based on acoustic features of tracks in sessions
+fsddfsf

+### Artist and style exposure bias in collaborative filtering based music recommendations
+fdsfdsfd

+### Exploring Longitudinal Effects of Session-based Recommendations
+fdsfdsf

+### Melon Playlist Dataset, a public dataset for audio-based playlist generation and music tagging
+fdsfd

+### Enriched Music Representations with Multiple Cross modal Contrastive Learning
+fdsfd

 ## Blogs
 ### ALS Implicit Collaborative Filtering